If you have content filters in place, you will need to take steps to ensure that your students are able to successfully use EdReady.

 Note that we have little capacity to troubleshoot content blockers and filters that we do not control.
 We will do our best to provide any insight we might have if you have a problem, but in all cases to date, the issue has resided with the permissions and settings on the content-blocking software, not a lack of information or improper behavior on the EdReady side.

-If you need personal assistance, please use the Help button at the bottom of the screen to contact us.
+If you need personal assistance and would like to submit a support ticket, please use the "Help" button at the bottom of the screen to contact us.